SoftUni-Internal/interactive-content/EN/04-For-Loop/08-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Create a program that reads an integer representing the amount of numbers that will be contained in the following input and calculates which the minimum and maximum values of of the numbers found at odd and even positions (counting from 1) are.
+Create a program that reads an integer representing the number of numbers that will be contained in the following input and calculates which the minimum and maximum values of the numbers found at odd and even positions (counting from 1) is.

 If no minimum/maximum element can be identified print out "No".

 ## Input
 - N numbers to be read - an integer \[0...100\]